cyberoove/Italiantaxcalc/README.md

 Note:
 The deductions used in the calculator assume the user is not married and has no dependents.
 Actual taxes may vary depending on individual circumstances and applicable deductions or tax credits.
+FEEL FREE TO CHANGE THE LIFE EXPERIENCE VALUES IN THE CODE!!